-- If assigned by the REOC Director, act as the Operations Section Chief and ensure the operations function is carried out including coordination of response for all operational functions assigned to the REOC. - Ensure any operational objectives and assignments in the REOC Action Plan related to fire safety are carried out effectively.

-- Provide the RECG with advice on firefighting matters. - Establish an ongoing communications link with the Fire Incident Commander. - Inform the Mutual Aid Fire Coordinators and/or initiate mutual aid arrangements for the provision of additional personnel and equipment, if needed. - Determine and arrange for additional specialized equipment or personnel, if required. - Provide assistance to other municipal departments and agencies by being prepared to take charge of, or contribute to, non-firefighting operations, if necessary (e.g., rescue, first aid, casualty collection, evacuation, etc.).
+- If assigned by the REOC Director, act as the Operations Section Chief and ensure the operations function is carried out including coordination of response for all operational functions assigned to the REOC. - Ensure any operational objectives and assignments in the REOC Action Plan related to fire safety are carried out effectively. - Provide the RECG with advice on firefighting matters. - Establish an ongoing communications link with the Fire Incident Commander. - During a significant event, liaise with PEOC Duty officer to update on status and arrange for additional specialized equipment or personnel, if required. - Provide assistance to other municipal departments and agencies by being prepared to take charge of, or contribute to, non-firefighting operations, if necessary (e.g., rescue, first aid, casualty collection, evacuation, etc.).

-Chief/General Manager of Paramedic and Seniors Services as part of Operations will be responsible for the following duties:
+Chief of Paramedic Services as part of Operations will be responsible for the following duties:

-- If assigned by the REOC Director, act as the Operations Section Chief and ensure the operations function is carried out including coordination of response for all operational functions assigned to the REOC. - Ensure any operational objectives and assignments identified in the REOC Action Plan related to paramedic services are carried out effectively. - Liaise with the Ontario Ministry of Health and allied Paramedic Services agencies. - Recommend specific responses to conditions that could affect the Paramedic Services interaction. - Liaise with the allied Paramedic Services agencies on areas of mutual concern which may include: - Triage - Stabilization of patients - Transport to hospitals - Any other issues needed in pre-hospital care - Liaise with other agencies as required to augment and coordinate Paramedic Services resources. - Provide an Incident Commander, if required.

-Delegate Paramedic Services representatives to provide support as requested to local municipal Emergency Operations Centres (EOC) and Emergency Control Groups (ECG) for emergencies impacting EMS.
+- If assigned by the REOC Director, act as the Operations Section Chief and ensure the operations function is carried out including coordination of response for all operational functions assigned to the REOC. - Ensure any operational objectives and assignments identified in the REOC Action Plan related to paramedic services are carried out effectively. - Liaise with the Ontario Ministry of Health and Long-Term Care and allied Paramedic Services agencies. - Recommend specific responses to conditions that could affect the Paramedic Services interaction. - Liaise with the allied Paramedic Services agencies on areas of mutual concern which may include: - o Triage - Stabilization of patients - Transport to hospitals - Any other issues needed in pre-hospital care - Liaise with other agencies as required to augment and coordinate Paramedic Services resources. - Provide an Incident Commander, if required. - Delegate Paramedic Services representatives to provide support as requested to local municipal Emergency Operations Centres (EOC) and Emergency Control Groups (ECG) for emergencies impacting EMS.